-Police arrest suspect in fatal Des Moines shooting Sunday
+Police say 45-year-old man shot and killed in Des Moines

-DES MOINES, Iowa (AP) - Police have arrested a suspect in the fatal shooting of a 45-year-old man in Des Moines.
+DES MOINES, Iowa (AP) - Des Moines police say a 45-year-old man was shot and killed early Sunday morning.

 Shortly before 1:30 a.m.
 Sunday, Des Moines police officers found the 45-year-old man with a gunshot wound in the 2600 block of Ingersoll Avenue in central Des Moines.
-The man was taken to a hospital where he died.

 Des Moines Police spokesman Sgt.
-Paul Parizek said in a statement that investigators arrested 24-year-old Rythm Huddleston of Des Moines on suspicion of first-degree murder and a gun charge in connection with the shooting.
+Paul Parizek said in a statement that investigators are treating the shooting as a homicide.

 Sign up for Daily Newsletters